-At the same time, favorable scenarios are not impossible.
-What if more moderate groups within the ruling party begin to get the upper hand, groups who are ready to stop moving along the wrong track and are willing to turn back in the direction of democracy and the rule of law?
-What if the opposition, parties, and civil movements pull themselves together?
-What if new political groups and movements emerge and win over millions?
+At the same time, favorable scenarios are not impossible either.
+What if more moderate groups within the ruling party begin to get the upper hand, groups who are ready to stop moving along the wrong track and turn back, in the direction of democracy and the rule of law?
+What if the opposition, parties and civil movements pulls itself together What if new political groups and movements emerge and win over millions?
 What if somehow, in spite of an electoral system which almost guarantees the defeat of future democratic forces, the tables turn?